- 2 minutes to read

 - CSS files (.css) include CSS styles for controls.

 DevExpress theme source files are organized by theme name.
 A theme folder contains all files related to that theme.
 Skin files are located at the root of this folder.
 A theme folder also includes subfolders (Chart, Editors, Web, etc.), which contain image and CSS files based on the control's type.
 (See the image below for details.)

 The ASPxThemes assembly is registered within the GAC upon installation.
 When you use the DevExpress theming mechanism to apply a DevExpress theme, a specific DevExpress ASPxHttpHandlerModule finds the assembly in the GAC, so it is not necessary to reference the assembly or deploy any files to the App_Themes folder.
 All theme source files are obtained from the assembly automatically.

-Set the enableThemesAssembly option to false in the web.config file to disable the use of default themes from the ASPxThemes assembly.
+To disable default themes in the ASPxThemes assembly, set the enableThemesAssembly option to false in the web.config file.
 This option allows you to avoid overriding your custom theme settings when you provide a custom appearance by modifying the default theme files contained within your project's App_Themes folder without renaming the modified themes.

-Since you cannot add a custom theme to the ASPxThemes.dll assembly, you can alternatively create a custom assembly that maintains default DevExpress themes and custom themes.
-See the Generating a Custom Theme Assembly topic for more information.
+Since you cannot add a custom theme to the ASPxThemes.dll assembly, you can alternatively create a custom assembly that includes default DevExpress themes and custom themes.
+See the following help topic for more information: Generating a Custom Theme Assembly.